 During the 2016-2017 academic year, DLM field tests were administered to evaluate item quality for EEs assessed at each grade level for ELA and mathematics.
-Field testing is conducted to deepen operational pools so that multiple testlets are available in both instructionally embedded and spring windows, including making content available at EEs and linkage levels that teachers administer to students the most.
-By deepening the operational pool, testlets can also be evaluated for retirement in instances where other testlets perform better.
-Further, the additional data collected during field tests serves to inform modeling research, described in Chapter V of this manual.
+Field testing is conducted to deepen operational pools so that multiple testlets are available in spring window.
+By deepening the operational pools, testlets can also be evaluated for retirement in instances where other testlets perform better.
+Further, the additional data collected during field tests serve to inform modeling research, described in Chapter V of this manual.

-A complete summary of prior field test events can be found in Summary of Results from the 2014 and 2015 Field Test Administrations of the Dynamic Learning MapsTM Alternate Assessment System (Clark, Karvonen, & Wells-Moreaux, 2016), and in Chapter III of 2014-2015 Technical Manual - Integrated Model (DLM Consortium, 2016b) and 2015-2016 Technical Manual Update - Integrated Model (DLM Consortium, 2017c).
+A complete summary of prior field test events can be found in Summary of Results from the 2014 and 2015 Field Test Administrations of the Dynamic Learning Maps® Alternate Assessment System (Clark, Karvonen, & Wells-Moreaux, 2016), and in Chapter III of the 2014-2015 Technical Manual - Year-End Model (DLM Consortium, 2016b) and 2015-2016 Technical Manual Update - Year-End Model (DLM Consortium, 2017c).